-Effective the first full pay period starting on or after July 1, 2021:
+Effective the first full pay period starting on or after July 1, 2023:

-- 1. Sworn Police Officer - a.
-An amount equal to two percent (2%) of base salary for: - Possession of an Intermediate POST Certificate - b.
-An amount equal to four percent (4%) of base salary for: - Possession of an Associate of Arts degree; or - Possession of an Advanced POST certificate - c.
-An amount equal to six percent (6%) of base salary for: - Possession of an Associate of Art degree; and - Possession of an Intermediate POST Certificate - d.
-An amount equal to seven percent (7%) of base salary for: - Possession of an Associate of Arts degree; and - Possession of an Advanced POST Certificate
+- a.
+An amount equal to three percent (3%) of base salary for: - Possession of an Intermediate POST Certificate - b.
+An amount equal to five percent (5%) of base salary for: - Possession of an Associate of Arts degree; or - Possession of an Advanced POST certificate - c.
+An amount equal to seven percent (7%) of base salary for: - Possession of an Associate of Art degree; and - Possession of an Intermediate POST Certificate

+- d.
+An amount equal to eight percent (8%) of base salary for: - Possession of an Associate of Arts degree; and - Possession of an Advanced POST Certificate

-The parties agree that for any employee receiving pay prior to April 18, 2017 in subsections B, C or D for having successfully completed job related course work, he/she may continue to receive such pay.
-For all employees eligible for pay under subsections B, C or D after April 18, 2017, they must possess the appropriate degree as provided for in each subsection.
+The parties agree that for any employee receiving education pay prior to April 18, 2017 in subsections B, C or D for having successfully completed job related course work, may continue to receive such pay.
+All employees eligible for education pay under subsections B, C or D after April 18, 2017, must possess the appropriate degree as provided for in each subsection.

 - e.
-An amount equal to eight percent (8%) of base salary for: - Possession of a Baccalaureate (BA/BS) degree - f.
-An amount equal to nine percent (9%) of base salary for: - Possession of a Baccalaureate (BA/BS) degree; and - Possession of an Advanced POST Certificate
+An amount equal to nine percent (9%) of base salary for: - Possession of a Baccalaureate (BA/BS) degree - f.
+An amount equal to ten percent (10%) of base salary for: - Possession of a Baccalaureate (BA/BS) degree; and - Possession of an Advanced POST Certificate